 - Pulse modulation/demodulation for infrared communication

-- IrDA compatible for baud rates up to 115.2Kbps
+- IrDA compatible for baud rates up to 115.2kbps

 - Selectable pulse modulation scheme

 - 3/16 of the baud rate period

 - Fixed pulse period, 8-bit programmable

 - Pulse modulation disabled

 - Built-in filtering

 - Can be connected to and used by any USART

-Atmel AVR XMEGA devices contain an infrared communication module (IRCOM) that is IrDA compatible for baud rates up to 115.2Kbps.
-It can be connected to any USART to enable infrared pulse encoding/decoding for that USART.
+XMEGA devices contain an infrared communication module (IRCOM) that is IrDA compatible for baud rates up to 115.2kbps.
+It can be connected to any USART to enable infrared pulse encod-ing/decoding for that USART.

-26. AES Crypto Engine
+26. AES and DES Crypto Engine

+- Data Encryption Standard (DES) CPU instruction

 - Advanced Encryption Standard (AES) crypto module

 - DES Instruction

 - Encryption and decryption

 - DES supported

 - Encryption/decryption in 16 CPU clock cycles per 8-byte block

-- · AES crypto module
+- AES crypto module

 - Encryption and decryption

 - Supports 128-bit keys

 - Supports XOR data load mode to the state memory

 - Encryption/decryption in 375 clock cycles per 16-byte block

-The Advanced Encryption Standard (AES) is a commonly used standards for cryptography.
-It is supported through an AES peripheral module, and the communication interfaces and the CPU can use these for fast, encrypted communication and secure data storage.
+The Advanced Encryption Standard (AES) and Data Encryption Standard (DES) are two commonly used standards for cryptography.
+These are supported through an AES peripheral module and a DES CPU instruction, and the communication interfaces and the CPU can use these for fast, encrypted communication and secure data storage.